zerolawtech/SFT-Protocol/docs/kyc-registrar.rst

 **Authorities** are known, trusted entities that are permitted to add, modify, or restrict investors within the registrar.
 Authorities are assigned a unique ID and associated with one or more addresses.

-Only the owner may add, modify, or restrict other authorities.
+Only the owner may add, modify or restrict other authorities.

 .. method:: KYCRegistrar.addAuthority(address[] _addr, uint16[] _countries, uint32 _threshold)